A mobile observer method for the estimation of road traffic using communicating vehicles: Numerical experiments

 \subsection{Vehicles clustering}

-We evaluate the model for clustering the communicating vehicles in two groups : the opposite communicating vehicles group, and the co-directional communicating vehicles group, both relative to one mobile observer.
+The model is partitioning the communicating vehicles in two groups : the opposite communicating vehicles group, and the co-directional communicating vehicles group, both relative to one mobile observer.
 For each mobile observer, the number of vehicles in each group is denoted as opposite communicating vehicles, and co-directional communicating vehicles.
 As the true value for the number of elements constituting these two groups is known, it is possible to evaluate the relative errors (in percentage) in estimating the sizes of the two groups.
 The results are averaged on the total number of mobile observers.
-In Fig.~\ref{fig:co-directional_error} and Fig.~\ref{fig:opposite_error}, we notice that the relative error for co-directional communicating vehicles group is around 10\%, which is higher than for the opposite communicating vehicles group error, which is around 1\%.
+In Fig.~\ref{fig:co-directional_error} and Fig.~\ref{fig:opposite_error}, we notice that the relative error for co-directional communicating vehicles group is around 25\%, which is higher than for the opposite communicating vehicles group error, which is around 5\%.
+These results also depend on the transmitted radio power.
 This is because the total number of co-directional vehicles in the radio range is lower than the total number of opposite communicating vehicles encountered.
-This number of vehicles for each group is seen on Fig.~\ref{fig:opposite} and Fig.~\ref{fig:co-directional} : the maximum number of vehicles are respectively 600 for opposite vehicles and 80 for co-directional vehicles.
+This number of vehicles for each group is seen on Fig.~\ref{fig:opposite} and Fig.~\ref{fig:co-directional} : the maximum number of vehicles are respectively 500 for opposite vehicles and 120 for co-directional vehicles.

 The mean absolute errors for the estimation of communicating vehicles are reported in Fig.~\ref{fig:mae_co-directional_error} and Fig.~\ref{fig:mae_opposite_error}.
-We notice on these figures that the mean absolute errors are varying between 0 and 15 vehicles, depending on the penetration ratio of communicating vehicles.
+These figures show that the mean absolute errors are varying between 0 and 30 vehicles, depending on the penetration ratio of communicating vehicles.
 The moderate error done while clustering the vehicles in two groups has little consequences on the estimation of the density of the vehicles on the roads.

 In Fig.~\ref{fig:opposite_model} and Fig.~\ref{fig:codirection_model}, the number of estimated communicating vehicles for each direction, depending on arrival times are reported.
 We notice in these figures that the estimation of the size of the group of opposite communicating vehicles is more accurate than for the group of co-directional communicating vehicles.
+The method which counts the co-directional vehicles by using the beacon messages received is subject to errors while communicating vehicles enter or leave the simulation.
+Because of that, the number of beacons may not be enough large to recognize them as co-directional vehicles.